 What is the fastest way to travel from Beijing to Shanghai?
 How about the cheapest?
 Here we cover all the different ways to get from Beijing to Shanghai to help plan your trip.

 As you plan your travel from Beijing to Shanghai, you thankfully have a number of options to choose from.
-What you decide depends on your budget and time frame.
+The transportation method you choose really depends on your budget and time frame.

 The most common way to make the journey is by high-speed train.
 Of course, you can also make the trip by airplane, bus, and a select few even make a road trip out of it.
 Having made this trip many times, I’d like to share with you all the ways you can travel from Beijing to Shanghai and how you can do it.